-If your the celebrity stalker type, when you’re in LA you definitely need to put aside a day for cruising the streets of Rodeo Drive, Hollywood, Malibu, and Beverly Hills.
+If you’re the celebrity stalker type, when you’re in LA, you need to put aside a day for cruising the streets of Rodeo Drive, Hollywood, Malibu, and Beverly Hills.

-“So honey, if I were to give you a “celebrity free pass…” what 3 famous people would you put on your list?”
+“So honey, if I were to give you a “celebrity free pass…” what three famous people would you put on your list?”

-“Hmm,” he said “I don’t know… no, I don’t know, no one, you’ve fulfilled all my fantasies.”
+“Hmm,” he said, “I don’t know… no, I don’t know, no one, you’ve fulfilled all my fantasies.”

-“Aww, how sweet” I said.
+“Aww, how sweet, ” I said

 He laughed and said, “go on.”

 Hubby saw my inner turmoil as I ran through the possible celebrities and then discounted them.
-In the end he asked.
+In the end, he asked.
 “Why does it matter?”

 I stopped thinking for a moment and answered.
 “We’re going celebrity hunting!”
 I said

 “I thought we were doing the Starline Hop-on Hop off Bus Tour today?” he questioned innocently.